-Sets and queries the selected control loop's controlling input channel, which may be either input channels.
+Sets and queries the selected control loop's controlling input channel, which may be any one of the four input channels.

 Sets and queries the selected control loop's setpoint.
 This is a numeric value that has units determined by the display units of the controlling input channel.
 Values above the one set in the maximum setpoint, or below zero are rejected.